kimtore/wirelight/README.md

 ### Hue

 Selects the color from the rainbow color wheel.
-This parameter has a value between 0-255.

 ### Saturation

 Sets the color saturation of all LEDs.
-This parameter has a value between 0-255, where zero equals white or no color.
+If saturation is set to zero, all LEDs turn white.

 ### Value

 Sets the brightness of all luminated LEDs.
-This parameter has a value between 0-255, where zero is completely dark.

-### Speed
+### Animation speed

 Controls the speed of the animation.
 The speed is increased by one each dial, with the formula being: